epfl-ada/ada-2023-project-onsecalme123/README.md

 ### Additional Datasets 📈

-To answer our research questions, we propose these two additional datasets:
+To answer our research questions, we add these two additional datasets:

 - ```reviews.csv```: This dataset contains written user reviews of about 500k movies from the IMDb website.
 It is a cleaned version of a reviews' dataset from [IMDb](https://www.kaggle.com/datasets/ebiswas/imdb-review-dataset) and can be found on [Kaggle](https://www.kaggle.com/datasets/raynardj/imdb-vision-and-nlp?select=reviews.csv).
 We will use this to perform sentiment analysis on reviews and determine the emotional impact that movies about a specific historical event had on society.

-- ```imdb_movies.csv```: This dataset includes metadata for 45 000 movies from the *Full Movie Lens Dataset* obtained from  [Kaggle](https://www.kaggle.com/datasets/rounakbanik/the-movies-dataset), which contains additinal interesting indicators such as vote-counts, popularity and additional movies revenues.
+- ```imdb_movies.csv```: This dataset includes metadata for 45 000 movies from the *Full Movie Lens Dataset* obtained from  [Kaggle](https://www.kaggle.com/datasets/rounakbanik/the-movies-dataset), which contains additional interesting indicators such as vote-counts, popularity and additional movies revenues.
 We merged it with our current dataset by querying [Wikidata](https://query.wikidata.org) for Freebase_id translations.

 - ```inflation_index.csv```: This dataset stems from the World Bank website and contains the annual inflation indices in percentages for consumer prices between 1980 and 2022.
 This is needed to adjust the movie box office revenues for inflation.